About 1.3 million people in the U.S. have rheumatoid arthritis (RA), an autoimmune disease that results in damage to the joint tissues.

 In autoimmune diseases like RA, the body’s immune system mistakenly identifies healthy tissues – in this case, the synovial tissues that surround joints – for harmful “invaders,” sending out antibodies to destroy the tissues.

-Although RA primarily affects the joints, it can also cause problems in other areas of the body, including the heart and lungs, and it can also increase the risks for heart attack and stroke.
+Although RA primarily affects the joints, it can also cause problems in other areas of the body, including the heart and lungs, and it can also increase the risks of heart attack and stroke.

 Without proper treatment, RA can cause severe swelling and pain, joint deformity and permanent disability.
 People with RA also frequently experience depression as a result of their symptoms and disability.